rischo32/VECTAETOS/VECTAETOS_MASTER_INDEX.md

 - what each canonical layer fixes
 - where each layer belongs in the architecture
 - what must not be confused or merged
+- which claims are ontological, structural, mechanized, adversarial, or empirical

 This document is **not**: